realseclabs/real-recon/README.md

 # real-recon
-A information gathering tool developed by Glan Dsouza under RealSec Labs Project To run tool in Linux environment use python3 info_gathering.py -d <domain> -s <ip(optional)>
+A information gathering tool developed by Glan Dsouza under RealSec Labs Project

+To run tool in Linux environment use python3 info_gathering.py -d <domain> -s <ip(optional)>

 To run tool in windows/ide use python info_gathering.py -d <domain> -s <ip(optional)>
 Use python3 info_gathering.py --help

 The Comments have been added within source code for easy navigation and understanding.

+To save the results a output additionally pass the file name with the flag -o.